Right to work checks: Employing EU, EEA and Swiss citizens

 - their date of birth

-You can also check someone’s original documents instead if they do not have a UK immigration status that can be shared with you digitally.
-Check which types of document give someone the right to work in the UK.
+You can check someone’s original documents instead if they do not have a UK immigration status that can be shared with you digitally.
+Check which types of documents give someone the right to work in the UK.